ibm-cloud-docs/databases-for-etcd/dashboard-backups.md

 Restoring a backup provisions a new service instance with the data from the backup.

 1. Click in the corresponding row to expand the options for the backup you want to restore.
 2. Click the **Restore** button.
 A message is displayed that a restore from backup has started.
-Clicking on **Your new instance is available now.** will take you to your _Resources List_.
+Clicking **Your new instance is available now.** takes you to your _Resources List_.

 The new service instance is automatically named "etcd-restore-[timestamp]", and appears on your {{site.data.keyword.cloud_notm}} dashboard when provisioning starts.